 Sheaths are necessary to avoid patient cross contamination.
 Care must be exercised when placing sheaths on Sensors or in a positioning device.
-If you suspect the sheath integrity has been compromised, do not use the affected sheath; discard it and replace with a fresh one.
+If there is reason to suspect the sheath integrity has been compromised, do not use the affected sheath; discard it and replace with a fresh one.